Western Front (World War I): Battle of the Somme

-In the spring, Allied commanders had been concerned about the ability of the French Army to withstand the enormous losses at Verdun.
+In the spring, entente commanders had been concerned about the ability of the French Army to withstand the enormous losses at Verdun.
 The original plans for an attack around the River Somme were modified to let the British make the main effort.
 This would serve to relieve pressure on the French, as well as the Russians who had also suffered great losses.
 On 1 July, after a week of heavy rain, British divisions in Picardy began the Battle of the Somme with the Battle of Albert, supported by five French divisions on their right flank.
 The attack had been preceded by seven days of heavy artillery bombardment.
 The experienced French forces were successful in advancing but the British artillery cover had neither blasted away barbed wire, nor destroyed German trenches as effectively as was planned.
 They suffered the greatest number of casualties (killed, wounded and missing) in a single day in the history of the British Army, about 57,000.

-The Verdun lesson learnt, the Allies' tactical aim became the achievement of air superiority and until September, German aircraft were swept from the skies over the Somme.
-The success of the Allied air offensive caused a reorganisation of the German air arm and both sides began using large formations of aircraft rather than relying on individual combat.
+The Verdun lesson learnt, the entente tactical aim became the achievement of air superiority and until September, German aircraft were swept from the skies over the Somme.
+The success of the entente air offensive caused a reorganisation of the German air arm and both sides began using large formations of aircraft rather than relying on individual combat.
 After regrouping, the battle continued throughout July and August, with some success for the British despite the reinforcement of the German lines.
 By August, General Haig had concluded that a breakthrough was unlikely and instead, switched tactics to a series of small unit actions.
 The effect was to straighten out the front line, which was thought necessary in preparation for a massive artillery bombardment with a major push.